DaintyJet/VChat_ASLR_Intro/README.md

 8. Recompile make a small modification (e.x. change the `STACK_NUM` preprocessor definition) and recompile the project.
 Once done execute the program and observe that the address in the `.text` section *has not changed*!

 > [!NOTE]
 > Notice how none of the addresses are changing!
-This is because ALSR has been disabled and *Bottom-Up ASLR* is not going to be used so all the allocations are deterministic.
-The HEAP allocations are less predictable in comparison to the Stack allocations but we can see the HEAPCreate made a heap available at the same address, and for the Virtual Allocations although the addresses changed between calls we could see repeated values.
+This is because ALSR has been disabled, and *Bottom-Up ASLR* is not going to be used, so all the allocations are deterministic.
+The HEAP allocations are less predictable in comparison to the Stack allocations, but we can see the HEAPCreate made a heap available at the same address, and for the Virtual Allocations, although the addresses changed between calls, we could see repeated values.
 ### WinDBG
 We will be using WinDBG to view the state of the program while it is executing.
 We are not using Immunity Debugger as it does not support 64-bit executables.